PrasannaPandugula/my-hashnode-repo/cmifwaksa000202l5b9ps97mf.md

 1. open shell configuration file

 2. ```bash
      vi ~/.bashrc
     ```

-3. add one of these lines to export the variables
+3. Add one of these lines to export the variables

     ```bash
     export KUBECONFIG=/root/my-kube-config